-In recent years, the average GRE composite score (Verbal + Quantitative) has been 307, the average LSAT has been 152.
+In recent years, the average GRE composite score (Verbal + Quantitative) has been 307, and the average LSAT has been 152.

 In keeping with the suggested minimum criteria for graduate studies at the University of Arkansas, the Clinton School recommends that applicants have at least a 2.85 cumulative grade point average in their baccalaureate-level courses.

-An interview is not required, but may be requested at the direction of the admission committee.
+An interview is not required but may be requested at the direction of the admission committee.
 All such interviews are conducted by Skype.
 Visiting the Clinton School and meeting with the Admission Director is highly recommended for all interested applicants.

 Information about their respective applications, testing requirements, deadlines, and tuition costs can be found below.

 Clinton School students come from diverse personal, educational, professional, political, and service backgrounds.
 The Clinton School highly values and seeks this diversity, and consequently, there are no specific prerequisite courses.
-In fact, within our Fall 2018 enrollment class, there were over 30 different undergraduate majors represented among the 40 enrolling students.

 No, the MPS curriculum track begins only in the fall semester.